dvolk/catwalk/doc/installation.md

 Both options create four binaries: `cw_server`, `cw_client`, `cw_webui`, `refcompress`.

 #### Compiler Warnings
-Various compiler warnings may be issued.
-These can be ignored.
+Various compiler warnings may be issued by recent Nim versions.
+These can be safely ignored.

 #### Expected output
 Catwalk is a server application.
 The Catwalk server `cw_server` stores the sequences in RAM and performs distance computations.

 The `cw_client` and `cw_webui`, applications target the server using a command line and Web User interface ,respectively.

-`refcompress` is a helper application.

 Use of these applications is described [here](use.md)